dfwu/dfwu.github.io/_posts/2019-09-15-why-not-linear.markdown

 But don’t feel pressured to only ask these types of questions in this class.
 Feel free to ask anything you want.
 We especially welcome clarificational questions.
 For example, if you hear the professor use the word VP a lot and don’t know what it means, feel free to ask.
 This is a new course, and we are as new to this course as you are.
 No question is inappropriate.
 By asking questions, you also help us know what works and what doesn't.

-[1]: Can we be sure of this though?
-We would need a simplicity metric, against which we can compare different rules.
-Then we can tell which rule is simpler: a rule that only uses linear order; or a rule that relies on hierarchical structure like trees.
 ---------------------------